 Article 5 - Types of Instructions

 - Instructions to exercise voting rights for each resolution item shall be either instructions to approve or instructions to oppose the item.
 Blanket discretion must not be awarded.
+However, in line with the custom or voting system in the relevant country, in certain cases an instruction to abstain shall be issued as a substitute for an opposition vote or in order to indicate a lack of agreement.

 Article 6 - Requests from Clients